 Lee H. Park

 Moo Sul Kwan Martial Arts was brought to the United States by Great Grandmaster Lee H. Park in 1969.
-The first school about taekwondo and Moo Sul Kwan was established in Cape Girardeau and at Southeast Missouri State University.
-From that date on September 1, 1969, MSK has grown to include schools in St. Louis, Cape Girardeau, Perryville, Sikeston, Jackson and other cities in the midwest, including Moo Sul Kwan eventually being spread to Colorado and Florida.
+Great Grandmaster Park began teaching Moo Sul Kwan Martial Arts in Cape Girardeau on September 1, 1969.
+MSK has grown to include schools in St. Louis, Cape Girardeau, Perryville, Sikeston, Jackson and other cities in the midwest, including Moo Sul Kwan eventually being spread to even further.

 Lee H. Park was born to Sangsoon and Eungkyo Chang Park on December 25, 1939.
 He graduated from Sungkyunkwan University, Seoul, Korea, in 1965, and married Yung Kim on August 18, 1969.
 Grandmaster Park moved from Korea to Cape Girardeau, Missouri.
 GGM Park worked at Southeast Missouri State University as a physical education professor.
 He received a B.S. in Accounting at SEMO University in 1973 and an M.A.T.
 Degree in Physical Education in 1979.